madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 6th of March, 2019

+  - I can hear the music today.
+It's so gloomy outside, yet everything I see shines a bit brighter.

+    I can't believe I haven't recommended you any Four Tet songs so far.
+Maybe because I thought you'd find them _too_ electronic.
+The problem with not seeing someone for a long time is that you start losing the provenance of impressions, which is the best bit of knowing anyone or anything, don't you think?

+    Anyway, here are three: She Moves She, Locked, and Two Thousand and Seventeen.
+If I were to see these as an envelope produced by a single synthesiser and not as individual songs (and in a sense that is the case), they'd correspond to _attack_, _sustain_, and _release_.
+They work well in that order.
+It should really have _decay_ between attack and sustain, but we have too much of that elsewhere.

 ### 29th of February, 2019

   - Le Roi et l'Oiseau (1980) directed by Paul Grimault.
 This is an animated